Guided Build: Your Core Screen

 Track 2 Checkpoint — End of Session 1

-- A homepage (index.html) with your real site name and content
+- A homepage with your real site name, tagline, and 3 preview cards

 - A working navigation bar

-- A responsive layout that works on mobile
+- A layout that works on mobile (test by opening the Replit share URL on your phone)

 Track 3: Data Explorer Dashboard — Build Session 1